Women and the Koran

 A husband does not need a reason to divorce any of his wives or obtain anyone’s permission to do so.
-He simply has to tell her “I divorce you" and wait until his soon-to-be-divorced wife has experienced three menstrual cycles and it’s over.
+He simply has to tell her, “I divorce you" and wait until his soon-to-be-ex-wife has experienced three menstrual cycles, and it’s over.
 For a woman it is a little more complicated.
-She can, however, simplify the whole process and remain in Allah’s good books if she agrees to pay her husband a ransom.
+She can, however, simplify the process and remain in Allah’s good books if she agrees to pay her husband a ransom.
 The price of freedom usually includes returning much of what he has ever given her, including the dowry.

 2:229 Divorce may be pronounced twice.
 Then they (women) are to be retained in a rightful manner or released with kindness.
 And it is unlawful for you [men] to take back anything of what you have given them, unless both parties fear that they cannot comply with Allah’s Bounds (by obeying His commands).
 If you fear that they cannot do that, then it is no offence if the woman ransoms herself (pays money to be set free).
 Those are the bounds set by Allah.
 Do not transgress them.
 Those who transgress the bounds set by Allah are the wrongdoers.

-A divorced woman is expected to leave the family home after experiencing her third menstrual cycle after being informed by her husband that they are no longer husband and wife.
-Her former husband can allow her to stay longer if he wishes, as long as it is not for ulterior motives, for example to obtain a larger ransom.
+“Divorce may be pronounced twice” in the preceding verse means that the husband can divorce his wife twice.
+If he divorces her a third time, he can never take her back.
+Then, once her third menstrual cycle has passed, the officially divorced woman is expected to leave the family home.
+Her former husband can allow her to stay longer if he wishes, so long as it is not for ulterior motives, for example to obtain a larger ransom.

 2:231 If you divorce [your] women and they reach the end of their [waiting] period, retain them in an honourable manner or release them in an honourable manner.
 Do not, however, retain them for the sake of causing them harm and in order to commit aggression (by forcing them to ransom themselves, or by retaining them for a longer period).
 Whoever does that shall do wrong to himself.
 Do not make a mockery of Allah’s Revelations; and remember the Grace Allah has bestowed upon you, and the Book (the Koran) and the wisdom He has revealed to you in order to admonish you.
 Fear Allah and know that He knows everything.

-Allah recommends that your divorced women be provided with an affordable provision.
-For how long, He does not say.
-For widows it is one year (2:240).
-They may have to pay for their sustenance depending on your interpretation of “affordable provision”.
+Allah recommends that your divorced women receive an “affordable provision”; for how long, He does not say.
+For widows it is determined to be one year (2:240).
+They may have to pay for their sustenance depending on your interpretation of ‘affordable’.

 2:241 Divorce women should be provided with an affordable provision.
 This is incumbent on the righteous.